 Dr. Sofia B. Lizarraga is originally from Peru.
-She got her PhD from The Johns Hopkins University studying the assembly of the mitotic spindle in the laboratory of Dr. Yixian Zheng.
-She became fascinated with the role of the cytoskeleton during neuronal development and did her postdoctoral work at Harvard Medical School in the laboratory of Dr. Christopher A. Walsh.
-She continued her work in neurodevelopmental disorders with a focus on autism at Brown University as an investigator in the laboratory of Dr. Eric M. Morrow.
+She received her PhD from The Johns Hopkins University studying the assembly of the mitotic spindle with Dr. Yixian Zheng.
+She became fascinated with the role of the cytoskeleton in neuronal development and did her postdoctoral work at Harvard Medical School with Dr. Christopher A. Walsh.
+She continued her work in neurodevelopmental disorders with a focus on autism at Brown University as an investigator with Dr. Eric M. Morrow.

-Carly Tew is originally from Florida.
-Carly is a senior at USC majoring in public health.
-Her goal is to help people by becoming a physician assistant.
-In lab she makes sure all things run smoothly!
-When she is not in lab or studying you can find her leading the racquetball club at USC and playing & wining in racquetball tournaments!
+Kaitlin Cox is originally from South Carolina.
+Kaitlin is a junior at the USC majoring in Psychology.
+Her goal is to become a clinical psychologist.
+In lab, she makes sure all things run smoothly!
+While not in lab, you can find her at the gym or playing volleyball.